 There is such thing as taking a healthy interest in your partner’s life.
 Whether you live together or not, basic “how was your day,” “what did you do today” conversation is perfectly normal and expected.

 If your partner’s interest in your day-to-day activities seems a little much, it may be cause for concern.
 Some of the earliest red flags of an abusive relationship begin with seemingly harmless questions.
-If your partner’s gentle “how was your day” turns to much more invasive questions like “who were you with” or “what time did you go to the store/what time did you leave the store,” he may be exhibiting overly-possessive behaviors.
+If your partner’s gentle “how was your day” turns to much more invasive questions like “who were you with” or “what time did you go to the store/what time did you leave the store,” they may be exhibiting overly-possessive behaviors.

-If these types of interactions are coupled with an over-commitment to knowing your whereabouts—they check up on you at work, arrives unannounced to wherever you are, calls or texts excessively, guilts you into staying home, isolates you from friends or family—you may be putting yourself in a dangerous situation and should reach out to a trusted friend, family member or, if you feel your safety is in jeopardy, the Victim’s Resource Center.
+If these types of interactions are coupled with an over-commitment to knowing your whereabouts—they check up on you at work, arrive unannounced to wherever you are, call or texts excessively, guilts you into staying home, isolates you from friends or family—you may be putting yourself in a dangerous situation and should reach out to a trusted friend, family member or, if you feel your safety is in jeopardy, the Victim’s Resource Center.